By the end of this section, you will be able to:

 THE CIVIL SERVICE COMMISSION

 The Pendleton Act of 1883 was not merely an important piece of reform legislation; it also established the foundations for the merit-based system that emerged in the decades that followed.
 It accomplished this through a number of important changes, although three elements stand out as especially significant.
 First, the law attempted to reduce the impact of politics on the civil service sector by making it illegal to fire or otherwise punish government workers for strictly political reasons.
 Second, the law raised the qualifications for employment in civil service positions by requiring applicants to pass exams designed to test their competence in a number of important skill and knowledge areas.
-Third, it allowed for the creation of the United States Civil Service Commission (CSC), which was charged with enforcing the elements of the law.13
+Third, it allowed for the creation of the United States Civil Service Commission (CSC), which was charged with enforcing the elements of the law.15

 The CSC, as created by the Pendleton Act, was to be made up of three commissioners, only two of whom could be from the same political party.
 These commissioners were given the responsibility of developing and applying the competitive examinations for civil service positions, ensuring that the civil service appointments were apportioned among the several states based on population, and seeing to it that no person in the public service is obligated to contribute to any political cause.
-The CSC was also charged with ensuring that all civil servants wait for a probationary period before being appointed and that no appointee uses his or her official authority to affect political changes either through coercion or influence.
+The CSC was also charged with ensuring that all civil servants wait for a probationary period before being appointed and that no appointee uses their official authority to affect political changes either through coercion or influence.
 Both Congress and the president oversaw the CSC by requiring the commission to supply an annual report on its activities first to the president and then to Congress.

 In 1883, civil servants under the control of the commission amounted to about 10 percent of the entire government workforce.
 However, over the next few decades, this percentage increased dramatically.
 The effects on the government itself of both the law and the increase in the size of the civil service were huge.
 Presidents and representatives were no longer spending their days doling out or terminating appointments.
 Consequently, the many members of the civil service could no longer count on their political patrons for job security.
 Of course, job security was never guaranteed before the Pendleton Act because all positions were subject to the rise and fall of political parties.
 However, with civil service appointments no longer tied to partisan success, bureaucrats began to look to each other in order to create the job security the previous system had lacked.
 One of the most important ways they did this was by creating civil service organizations such as the National Association of All Civil Service Employees, formed in 1896.
-This organization worked to further civil service reform, especially in the area most important to civil service professionals: ensuring greater job security and maintaining the distance between themselves and the political parties that once controlled them.14
+This organization worked to further civil service reform, especially in the area most important to civil service professionals: ensuring greater job security and maintaining the distance between themselves and the political parties that once controlled them.16

 Over the next few decades, civil servants gravitated to labor unions in much the same way that employees in the private sector did.
 Through the power of their collective voices amplified by their union representatives, they were able to achieve political influence.
 The growth of federal labor unions accelerated after the Lloyd–La Follette Act of 1912, which removed many of the penalties civil servants faced when joining a union.
 As the size of the federal government and its bureaucracy grew following the Great Depression and the Roosevelt reforms, many became increasingly concerned that the Pendleton Act prohibitions on political activities by civil servants were no longer strong enough.
 As a result of these mounting concerns, Congress passed the Hatch Act of 1939—or the Political Activities Act.
 The main provision of this legislation prohibits bureaucrats from actively engaging in political campaigns and from using their federal authority via bureaucratic rank to influence the outcomes of nominations and elections.

 Despite the efforts throughout the 1930s to build stronger walls of separation between the civil service bureaucrats and the political system that surrounds them, many citizens continued to grow skeptical of the growing bureaucracy.
 These concerns reached a high point in the late 1970s as the Vietnam War and the Watergate scandal prompted the public to a fever pitch of skepticism about government itself.
 Congress and the president responded with the Civil Service Reform Act of 1978, which abolished the Civil Service Commission.
 In its place, the law created two new federal agencies: the Office of Personnel Management (OPM) and the Merit Systems Protection Board (MSPB).
 The OPM has responsibility for recruiting, interviewing, and testing potential government employees in order to choose those who should be hired.
 The MSPB is responsible for investigating charges of agency wrongdoing and hearing appeals when corrective actions are ordered.
-Together these new federal agencies were intended to correct perceived and real problems with the merit system, protect employees from managerial abuse, and generally make the bureaucracy more efficient.15
+Together these new federal agencies were intended to correct perceived and real problems with the merit system, protect employees from managerial abuse, and generally make the bureaucracy more efficient.17

 The general trend from the 1880s to today has been toward a civil service system that is increasingly based on merit (Figure 15.6).
 In this system, the large majority of jobs in individual bureaucracies are tied to the needs of the organization rather than to the political needs of the party bosses or political leaders.
 This purpose is reflected in the way civil service positions are advertised.
 A general civil service position announcement will describe the government agency or office seeking an employee, an explanation of what the agency or office does, an explanation of what the position requires, and a list of the knowledge, skills, and abilities, commonly referred to as KSAs, deemed especially important for fulfilling the role.
 A budget analyst position, for example, would include KSAs such as experience with automated financial systems, knowledge of budgetary regulations and policies, the ability to communicate orally, and demonstrated skills in budget administration, planning, and formulation.
-The merit system requires that a person be evaluated based on his or her ability to demonstrate KSAs that match those described or better.
+The merit system requires that a person be evaluated based on ability to demonstrate KSAs that match those described or better.
 The individual who is hired should have better KSAs than the other applicants.

 Many years ago, the merit system would have required all applicants to also test well on a civil service exam, as was stipulated by the Pendleton Act.
-This mandatory testing has since been abandoned, and now approximately eighty-five percent of all federal government jobs are filled through an examination of the applicant’s education, background, knowledge, skills, and abilities.16 That would suggest that some 20 percent are filled through appointment and patronage.
+This mandatory testing has since been abandoned, and now approximately eighty-five percent of all federal government jobs are filled through an examination of the applicant’s education, background, knowledge, skills, and abilities.19 That would suggest that some 20 percent are filled through appointment and patronage.
 Among the first group, those hired based on merit, a small percentage still require that applicants take one of the several civil service exams.
 These are sometimes positions that require applicants to demonstrate broad critical thinking skills, such as foreign service jobs.
 More often these exams are required for positions demanding specific or technical knowledge, such as customs officials, air traffic controllers, and federal law enforcement officers.
-Additionally, new online tests are increasingly being used to screen the ever-growing pool of applicants.17
+Additionally, new online tests are increasingly being used to screen the ever-growing pool of applicants.20